 Invest some time before and after printing – this will save you a lot of frustration.

-Elegoo Mars 3D printer delivers super print quality even out-of-the-box.
+Elegoo Mars 3D printer delivers super print quality out-of-the-box.

 There is hardly anything to complain about in terms of the level of detail.
 Pictured below is one of the first prints.
 Individual features of the body and skull can be clearly recognized in the skeletons.
 The eye sockets are also easy to see.

 However, the quality suffered noticeably in very flat pressure areas, such as hands and feet.
-That was also my fault: the support was simply missing.
+That was also my fault because I did not use supports.

 One area in which SLA printing is extremely interesting, among other things, is tabletop wargaming.
-With this Ork ( here the model at Thingiverse ) the support structures are prefabricated.
-This also makes it clear that it is better to use a support structure more than too little.
+With this Ork (here is the model at Thingiverse ) the support structures are prefabricated.
+This also makes it clear that it is better to use support structures than not.

-Fortunately, it is easy to manually insert support structures in the ChiTuBox.
+Fortunately, it is easy to manually insert support structures in ChiTuBox.

 Overall, I’m more than happy with the print quality.
 And that’s what matters with this model.
 If you consider the points I have already listed above, impressive printing results are possible.